arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-Volodymyr Zelensky, <strong>Ukraine</strong>’s president, called a strike on a prison which killed 53 Ukrainian prisoners of war “a deliberate Russian [<strong>war crime</strong>](https://te.arielherself.xyz/international/2022/04/04/how-if-at-all-might-russia-be-punished-for-its-war-crimes-in-ukraine)”.
+Volodymyr Zelensky, <strong>Ukraine’s </strong>president, called a strike on a prison which killed 53 Ukrainian prisoners of war “a deliberate Russian [<strong>war crime</strong>](https://te.arielherself.xyz/international/2022/04/04/how-if-at-all-might-russia-be-punished-for-its-war-crimes-in-ukraine)”.
 Russia blamed Ukraine, accusing it of using American-supplied rockets against the prison, which lies in Russian-controlled territory.
 The International Committee of the Red Cross said it is seeking access to the site to help the wounded.

 Supporters of <strong>Muqtada al-Sadr</strong>, an Iraqi cleric, forced their way into parliament for the second time in a week.
 His followers are demonstrating against the nomination of Mohammed Shia al-Sudani, a pro-Iranian rival of Mr al-Sadr, as prime minister.
 In last October’s election Mr al-Sadr’s bloc won the most seats—but it has not formed a government because of political deadlock.
 Some 120 people have been injured in the unrest.